rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 The first three letters in `rwsr-xr-x` represent the user’s permissions.
 Notice that instead of an `x` there is an `s` in the user’s three permission slots.
 Instead of showing `x` for execute, there is an `s` in the execute spot.
 Why is that?

-**Note:** This permission would be represented as the 4 in front of the usual octal permission set.
-So instead of `755`, the permission would be written as `4755`.
+**Note:** The 4 in front of the usual octal permission set represents this permission.
+So instead of `755`, the permission is written as `4755`.

 You should use this option with caution because this particular permission allows a user to execute a binary program as though they were the owner of that program even though they are not.
 The most well-known example of this is the `passwd` command.

 In the case of `passwd`, the user is able to execute the program even though the binary program is owned by root.
 However, because `passwd` is set as a SUID by default, it always executes as the root user.

-If a regular user was given SUID permissions on other binary programs, they could execute commands as root without having ‘root’ permissions.
-It allows for an abnormal escalation of privileges that usually require sudo privileges to access.
+If a regular user has SUID permissions on other binary programs, they could execute commands as root without having `root` permissions.
+It allows for an abnormal escalation of privileges that usually require `sudo` privileges to access.

-A precaution is already built into the Linux OS in the form of only binaries can be effected by SUID permissions.
-It has no effect on scripts.
+SUID permissions can effect a precaution built into the Linux OS in the form of only binaries.
+It does not affect scripts.

 #### SGID

-This permission is represented as an `s` in the group’s `rwx` permission set, replacing the `x` in t `r-x` segment, shown in the following example:
+An `s` in the group’s `rwx` permission set, replacing the `x` in t `r-x` segment, represents the SGID permission, as shown in the following example:

     $ chmod 2755 /usr/bin/screen
     $ ls -lh /usr/bin/screen
     -rwxr-sr-x.
 1  root  screen  465K  Feb  10  2020  /usr/bin/screen

-This `s` is found in the second group of three permissions, which we discovered is the group’s permissions earlier when written in alphanumeric style.
-In the octal rendering, this permission would be denoted as a `2` in front of the other three octal permission numbers.
-Instead of `755`, this would be written as `2755`.
+This `s` is in the second group of three permissions, which we discovered is the group’s permissions earlier when written in alphanumeric style.
+In the octal rendering, a `2` in front of the other three octal permission numbers denotes this permission.
+Instead of `755`, write this as `2755`.

 Like SUID, SGID permissions only work on binaries.
 They do not work on scripts.
 As to what SGID does, it allows unprivileged group members to execute a binary as if they were the root user.

 Typically, you can use this permission on directories where members of the group need to have access within the directory shared by the group.
-Any files created in this directory have the same group owner no matter which group member created the file.
+Any files created in this directory have the same group owner, no matter which group member created the file.

 #### Sticky bit

-This permission is represented by a `t` in the others’ `rwx` permission set, replacing the `x`, shown in the following example:
+A `t` in the others’ `rwx` permission set, replacing the `x`, represents this permission, as shown in the following example:

     $ chmod 1777 /tmp
     $ ls -lhd /tmp
     drwxrwxrwt.
 8  root  root  4.0K  Nov  6  14:42  /tmp

 Notice the `t` in the last set of three letters.
-The octal equivalent of the `t` would be a `1` in front of the three permission octals.
-Instead of `777`, it would be written as `1777`.
+The octal equivalent of the `t` is a `1` in front of the three permission octals.
+Instead of `777`, write this as `1777`.

 What does this sticky bit do?
-Typically, this permission is used on a **tmp** directory, and its function is to prevent users from deleting files owned by other users.
+Typically, you use this permission on a **tmp** directory, and its function is to prevent users from deleting files owned by other users.
 Usually, if a group has write access to a directory, any user within that group can delete any file within that directory.
 The sticky bit permission halts that.
 Only the creator of the file can delete it.

-As a best practice, you should set the sticky bit permission on any directory whose ‘others’ permission is octal 7 (read, write, execute).
-In our `754` example, you would want to use the sticky bit permission if the octals were `757` where 7 is the third octal (representing the others’ permissions).
+As a best practice, you should set the sticky bit permission on any directory whose others permission is octal 7 (read, write, execute).
+In our `754` example, you want to use the sticky bit permission if the octals are `757` where 7 is the third octal (representing the others permission).

 ### Pemissions cheat sheet for files and directories